How Much Will Medicare Cost In 2025?

 THE BOTTOM LINE COSTS IF YOU CHOOSE A MEDICARE ADVANTAGE PLAN

-THE BOTTOM LINE IF YOU CHOOSE ORIGINAL MEDICARE WITH A MEDICARE SUPPLEMENT PLAN
+THE BOTTOM LINE: IF YOU CHOOSE ORIGINAL MEDICARE WITH A MEDICARE SUPPLEMENT PLAN

 REMEMBER TO ITEMIZE YOUR TAXES